Registered Retirement Income Fund (RRIF)

 When you convert can affect your taxable income and government benefits like Old Age Security (OAS) and Guaranteed Income Supplement (GIS).
 Talk to our wealth management professionals or an accountant to work out your best RRIF withdrawal strategy.

-Reasons to convert to a RRIF before 71
+Reasons to convert to a RRIF before age 71

 • You don’t have pension income or other sources of income